Why seek relationship counselling?

 I offer relationship counselling – sometimes also known as couples counselling or marriage counselling – to individuals, couples and families, in person in Brisbane, Australia as well as online.

-Sessions run for around 90 minutes and fees are $375 for initial joint consultations and $350 for joint follow-up appointments.
-The fee for any associated individual appointments is $220 per 50-55 minute session.
+Joint sessions run for 90 minutes and fees are $375 for initial joint consultations and $350 for joint follow-up appointments.
+The fee for any associated individual appointments is $215 per 50-55 minute session.
 Couples sessions are not eligible for a Medicare rebate, however some private health funds do cover them - check with your provider.